Cathedral Thrift House

 Net Profits Benefit Community Charities

 Over the past 15 years, the Cathedral Thrift House has returned over $1,100,000 to non-profit Atlanta community charities and to the Cathedral of St. Philip for the benefit for the wider community and our parish.

 In the past, Thrift House profits returned to the Cathedral were used for special projects enjoyed by our wider community as well as our parish.
-Contributed have funded projects such as the Christmas Eve broadcast, the outdoor labyrinth, the Child Hall renovation, the Atrium elevator, and renovation of the Cathedral Counseling Center in the Lanier House.
+Contributions have funded projects such as the Christmas Eve broadcast, the outdoor labyrinth, the Child Hall renovation, the Atrium elevator, and renovation of the Cathedral Counseling Center in the Lanier House.
 Several years of profits funded the $360,000 needed to replace the worn console of the magnificent organ so the Cathedral can continue to offer beautiful music to the entire community.

 A Fun Place to Serve